Climate Change Indicators in the United States

 When sunlight reaches the Earth’s surface, the world’s oceans absorb some of this energy and store it as heat.
 This heat is initially absorbed at the surface, but some of it eventually spreads to deeper waters.
 Currents also move this heat around the world.
 Water has a much higher heat capacity than air, meaning the oceans can absorb larger amounts of heat energy with only a slight increase in temperature.

-Higher greenhouse gas concentrations are trapping more energy from the sun, and the oceans are currently absorbing 80 to 90 percent of this extra heat—much more than the amount absorbed by the atmosphere.
-1 If not for the large heat-storage capacity provided by the oceans, the atmosphere would grow warmer more rapidly.
-2 Increased heat absorption also changes ocean currents because many currents are driven by differences in temperature, which causes differences in density.
-These currents influence climate patterns and sustain ecosystems—for example, coastal fishing grounds depend on upwelling currents to bring nutrients to the surface.
+Higher greenhouse gas concentrations are trapping more energy from the sun.
+Because changes in ocean systems occur over centuries, the oceans have not yet warmed as much as the atmosphere, even though they have absorbed more than 90 percent of the Earth’s extra heat since 1955.
+1,2 If not for the large heat-storage capacity provided by the oceans, the atmosphere would grow warmer more rapidly.
+3 Increased heat absorption also changes ocean currents because many currents are driven by differences in temperature, which cause differences in density.
+These currents influence climate patterns and sustain ecosystems that depend on certain temperature ranges.

 About the Indicator

-This indicator shows trends in global ocean heat content from 1955 to 2012.
-These data are available for the top 700 meters of the ocean (nearly 2,300 feet), which accounts for just under 20 percent of the total volume of water in the world's oceans.
-The indicator measures ocean heat content in joules, which are a unit of energy.
+This indicator shows trends in global ocean heat content from 1955 to 2013.
+These data are available for the top 700 meters of the ocean (nearly 2,300 feet), which accounts for just under 20 percent of the total volume of water in the world’s oceans.
+The indicator measures ocean heat content in joules, which are units of energy.

 The National Oceanic and Atmospheric Administration has calculated changes in ocean heat content based on measurements of ocean temperatures around the world at different depths.
 These measurements come from a variety of instruments deployed from ships and airplanes and, more recently, underwater robots.
 Thus, the data must be carefully adjusted to account for differences among measurement techniques and data collection programs.
 Figure 1 shows three independent interpretations of essentially the same underlying data.